GoogleChrome/web.dev/src/site/content/en/learn/images/raster-images/index.md

 the correct format and settings for image compression is an exercise in finding the balance between the level of visual detail we're able to perceive and the amount of data sent to the browser.
 Both of these factors are determined by the content of our source image.

 The raster image formats are those you are likely most familiar with as a developer—GIF, JPEG, PNG, WebP, and more.
+You'll learn about the capabilities of each in the next few modules.